aosabook/500lines/functionalDB/chapter.md

 Database systems are designed to store and query data.
 This is something that all information workers do; however, the systems themselves were designed by computer scientists.
 As a result, modern database systems are highly influenced by computer scientists’ definition of what data is, and what can be done with it.

 For example, most modern databases implement updates by overwriting old data in-place instead of appending the new data and keeping the old.
-This mechanism, nicknamed "place-oriented programming" by Rich Hickey [REF], saves storage space but makes it impossible to retrieve the entire history of a particular record.
+This mechanism, nicknamed "place-oriented programming" by [Rich Hickey](http://www.infoq.com/presentations/Value-Values), saves storage space but makes it impossible to retrieve the entire history of a particular record.
 This design decision reflects the computer scientist’s perspective that "history" is less important than the price of its storage.

-If you were to instead ask an archaeologist what should be done with the old data, the answer would be "hopefully, just bury it underneath".
+If you were to instead ask an archaeologist where the old data can be found, the answer would be "hopefully, it's just buried underneath".

 (Disclaimer: My understanding of the views of a typical archaeologist is based on visiting a few museums, reading several Wikipedia articles, and watching the entire Indiana Jones series.)